expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 `label` must not contain whitespaces.

 Not all steps will be returned.
-Only steps as listed below will be returned:
+Only steps listed below will be returned:
 * bookmarked steps
 * hypothesis steps and the goal step
 * steps with status `?`, `~`, or `x`